JetBrains/kotlin-web-site/docs/topics/multiplatform-mobile/multiplatform-mobile-use-ktor-for-networking.md

 Ktor provides separate artifacts for using the HTTP client: a common module and different engines that process the network request.

-To use Ktor KMM module in the common code, add the dependency to io.ktor:ktor-client-core to the `commonMain` source set in the `build.gradle` or `build.gradle.kts` file of the KMM module:
+To use Ktor Kotlin Multiplatform module in the common code, add the dependency to io.ktor:ktor-client-core to the `commonMain` source set in the `build.gradle` or `build.gradle.kts` file of the Kotlin Multiplatform module:

 <tabs group="build-script">
 <tab title="Kotlin" group-key="kotlin">